2012 Republican Party presidential primaries

 Voters of the Republican Party elected state delegations to the 2012 Republican National Convention in presidential primaries.
 The national convention then selected its nominee to run for President of the United States in the 2012 presidential election.
 There were 2,286 delegates chosen, and a candidate needed to accumulate 1,144 delegate votes at the convention to win the nomination.
 The caucuses allocated delegates to the respective state delegations to the national convention, but the actual election of the delegates were, many times, at a later date.
 Delegates were elected in different ways that vary from state to state.
 They could be elected at local conventions, selected from slates submitted by the candidates, selected at committee meetings, or elected directly at the caucuses and primaries.

 The primary contest began in 2011 with a fairly wide field.
 Mitt Romney, the former governor of Massachusetts and the runner-up in the 2008 primaries, had been preparing to run for president ever since the 2008 election, and was from early on the favorite to win the nomination.
-However, he lacked support from the party's conservative wing and the media narrative became: "Who will be the anti-Romney candidate?"
+However, he lacked support from the party's conservative wing and the media narrative soon revolved around speculation on a conservative or "anti-Romney" candidate who would challenge Romney in the primaries.
 Several candidates rose in the polls throughout the year.
-However, the field was down to four candidates by February 2012: Former House speaker Newt Gingrich, U.S. Congressman Ron Paul, former Governor Romney and former U.S. Senator Rick Santorum.
+However, the field was down to four candidates by February 2012: Former House speaker Newt Gingrich, U.S. Representative Ron Paul, former Governor Romney and former U.S. Senator Rick Santorum.
 It was the first presidential primary to be affected by a Supreme Court ruling that allowed unlimited independent expenditures to support or oppose candidates through super PACs.

 Three different candidates won the first three contests.
 Santorum, who had been running a one-state campaign in Iowa, narrowly won in that state's caucuses by a handful of votes over Romney (who was thought to have won the caucuses before a recount).
 Romney won New Hampshire, but lost South Carolina to Gingrich.
 From there, Romney regained his momentum by winning the crucial state of Florida, while Santorum took his campaign national and carried three more states before Super Tuesday, while Romney carried seven states.